rmeleromira/istio-multi-master/Readme.md

 This exercise will test whether https is being used for inter-service communication.

+# Google Cloud setup

+Create google cloud account

+Navigate to Google Kubernetes engine and click on the blue enable billing button.

 # Instructions

 1. Clone repo and move into directory
 ```